 Lake Mburo is only 370 square km and is the smallest of Uganda’s savannah national Parks located in Kiruhura district in Western Uganda.
 Its mosaic habitat, dry hillside, bushes, thickets, open and wooded savannahs, forests lakes and swamps are home to numerous of wildlife.
 It offers a splendid opportunity for bird watching as there are over 315 species of birds recorded in Rubanga forest, 5 of which are forest specialists.
 The common species are the Hawk; Green pigeon, Narinastrogn and Double Toothed Barbet .It also has about 68 species of mammals like Zebra, Buffaloes, Topi, Elands and the Leopard.

 At the centre of the Park is Lake Mburo , which together with 14 other lakes in the area form part of a wetland system.
 This system is linked by a swamp 50 km long, fed by the Ruizi river on the western side.
 Five lakes, of which the largest is Lake Mburo , occur within the Park’s boundary.
 Almost a fifth of the Park’s area consists of wetlands – both seasonally flooded and permanent swamps.
 The various types of swamps are home to a wide variety of wetland birds, and the shy, rare sitatunga antelope.
-Lake Mburo’s surface and its fringing vegetation are always changing, and it is delightful to take a boat out and experience the lake’s moods.
+It is delightful to take a boat out and experience the lake’s wildlife and beautiful views.

 The network of game tracks in the east of the park passes a variety of landscape features; acacia woodland, wetlands, grassy hillsides, rock outcrops and seasonally flooded valley floors.
 Early morning and late afternoon are the best times to roam the park in search of wildlife.
 An alternative view of the park, hopefully including sightings of animals rarely seen during the day, and can be seen clearly during the night is another story telling experience.